NotExpectedYet/s3d-thumbnail-generator/README.md

 3. (Snapshot) You will need to figure out where to crop on your screen size and update the crop enviornment variable.
 It is specified as X size, Y size, X Offset & Y Offset.
    `CROPSIZE_MAC="1500x1200+1100+300"`

-3. (OpenSCAD) If you wish to use OpenSCAD to generate the thumbnails you will either need to specify on the command line or update the DEFAULT_THUMBMETHOD, additionally you will need to tell the script the directory to search for STL files.
+4. (OpenSCAD) If you wish to use OpenSCAD to generate the thumbnails you will either need to specify on the command line or update the DEFAULT_THUMBMETHOD, additionally you will need to tell the script the directory to search for STL files.
    `DEFAULT_THUMBMETHOD="SCAD"`
    `STLDIR="$HOME/Work/3dprinting/Model`

-4. You will need to have homebrew installed, i.e. the Mac equivalent of apt-get/yum etc. If not installed already installation details can be found here: https://brew.sh/
+5. You will need to have homebrew installed, i.e. the Mac equivalent of apt-get/yum etc. If not installed already installation details can be found here: <https://brew.sh/>

-5. Install the following homebrew packages, these are required for both the snapshot and openscad method `$ brew install imagemagick`
+6. Install the following homebrew packages, these are required for both the snapshot and openscad method `$ brew install imagemagick`
    `$ brew install ghostscript`

-6. For the snapshot method (which is also the fallback method for OpenSCAD) the following additional python script is needed to take the snapshot (you could do this with imagemagick, which is still used for the crop, but would also require an x11 server to be installed and started.
+7. For the snapshot method (which is also the fallback method for OpenSCAD) the following additional python script is needed to take the snapshot (you could do this with imagemagick, which is still used for the crop, but would also require an x11 server to be installed and started.
 This is a large over head for one screen shot).
-You can find more details about the screenshot program used on the github page https://github.com/alexdelorenzo/screenshot.
-To install do the following in a terminal window.
+You can find more details about the screenshot program used on the github page <https://github.com/alexdelorenzo/screenshot.> To install do the following in a terminal window.
 (Install python3 and pip3 is beyond the scope of the readme, and the assumption is these are already installed)
    `$ pip3 install screenshot`

-7. For the OpenSCAD method you will also required the following homebrew cask to be installed.
+8. For the OpenSCAD method you will also required the following homebrew cask to be installed.
    `$ brew cask install openscad`

-Note: If you try to just run 'openscad' from the command line it will give an error as it tries to start the gui.
-This is not an issue for the script, but if you wish to fix this the fix can be found at https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Using_OpenSCAD_in_a_command_line_environment
+   If you try to just run 'openscad' from the command line it will give an error as it tries to start the gui.
+This is not an issue for the script, but if you wish to fix this the fix can be found at <https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Using_OpenSCAD_in_a_command_line_environment>

-8. S3D setup is the same as in the Linux section above
+9. S3D setup is the same as in the Linux section above

-9. If you use the snapshot method as primary or fall back method you will get an alert the first time it tries to take a snapshot, this will look something like
+10. If you use the snapshot method as primary or fall back method you will get an alert the first time it tries to take a snapshot, this will look something like
   ![Screen Recording Alert](macalert.png "Screen Recording Alert")

 Click the 'Open Systems Preferences' button, and click the allow Simplify3D to do screen recordings check box.